devfake/vume/README.md

 **Caution:** Currently it validates only **required** fields.

-You can pass the `$_POST` variable in the parameter.
+You can pass the `$_POST` variable in the argument.
 Or a array with desired fields.

 ```php
 public function store()